AdaCore/aws/docs/source/using_aws.rst

   This is the hotplug communication port needed to register and un-register an hotplug module.
 The default value is |HOTPLUG_PORT|.

+*HTTP2_Activated (boolean)*

+  .. index:: HTTP2_Activated

+  Whether the HTTP2 protocol is to be activated for the server.
+  The default value is |HTTP2_ACTIVATED|.

 *Key (string)*

   .. index:: Key